HittyGubby/TNOCreator/README.md

 ... so if any of you guys want to refactor due to this, fork and dont send PR...

 (technically i can just spam it to random free chatbot... but simply wait for main part to complete first..?)

+### Credits:

+`jQuery` for UI and window composition

+`html2canvas` for fetching screenshot size

+`html-to-image` for converting webpage into screenshot

+`browser-image-compression` for compressing screenshot(63% compression ratio on average)